coderdiaz/strapi-rich-text/README.md

   },
 };
 ```
-3. To test the plugin in development mode, you can use the `--watch-admin` command..
+3. To test the plugin in development mode, you can use the `--watch-admin` command.
 ```sh
 yarn develop --watch-admin
 ```